Writing, like any other skill, is something you can get better at with time and practice. Learn how.

 Additionally, if you have specialized expertise, such as experience with legal writing, medical writing, technical writing, or scientific writing, you can note that in a resume skills section and further detail that experience within your cover letter or during your interviews.

-Whether you’re a scientist or a product manager, journalist or entrepreneur, writing effectively will enable you to communicate your ideas to the world.
+No matter your profession, writing effectively will enable you to communicate your ideas to the world.
 Through practice, exposure, and familiarizing yourself with basic rules, you’ll be able to use your writing to say exactly what you want to say.

 If you’re looking for a structured way to expand your writing skillset, explore writing courses on Coursera—the first week is free.